 “Do mind the wheel, sweetie,” she said, patting me on the back.

-“Why can’t you pester me about getting married and having babies like all the other grandmothers?”
+“Why are you always trying to send me back to therapy?”
+I whined.
+“Why can’t you just pester me about getting married and having babies like all the other grandmothers?”

-She sent me a devious look, and her lips parted on what I’m sure would be a traumatizing comeback.
+She sent me a devious look, and her lips parted on what was sure to be a traumatizing comeback.

 I tried to cover her mouth and drive at the same time.
 “If you say anything else about you and Grandpa, I will turn this car around and let the drug dealers have you.”